 - Chamomile is widely used to promote calmness and muscle relaxation.

-- Hibiscus and Rosehip are packed with antioxidants and vitamin C, as well as other vitamins and minerals.
+- Hibiscus and Rosehip are packed with antioxidants and vitamin C, have antinflammatory properties and can even lower blood pressure.

 To make an infusion add a heaped teaspoon of the tisane to hot (just off boiling) water using an infuser, a teapot and strainer, or a cafetiere and your favourite mug.
 Leave to infuse for up to 5 minutes (any longer and it will become bitter tasting).
 Strain and sip.
 Drink up to 3 cups a day.